 Some of the ideas that find themselves in business agility came from the study of complexity science and the notion of complex adaptive systems, where a perfect understanding of parts of the process doesn’t translate into a perfect understanding of the whole system’s behavior.

 The outcomes of software teams in such complex adaptive systems is unpredictable but do eventually form a recognizable pattern.
 The agile framework was developed to take advantage of the ever-changing project environments.

 Business Agility Framework

-Taking the agile framework and applying it to business agility creates a tool that can serve business of all sizes and types.
+Taking the agile framework and applying it to business agility creates a tool that can serve businesses of all sizes and types.
 Be they for-profit, nonprofit, governmental or whatever—they can benefit.
 It will make businesses more responsive to customer and market needs.
 It is just what businesses need in the ever-increasingly dynamic, demanding and resource-scarce world.

 Change often feels like it comes from up high, like the lightning bolt of Zeus.
 Business agility demystifies business change and provides a simple and effective framework to respond to it.
 Business agility can help you maneuver market change, adapt products or services or map a successful route to successfully launch something new.

 How to be Agile in Business